 Impartial customer feedback will give you true insights into how your competitors are being perceived in the market.
 Which means you should look for both positive and negative feedback.

 To find the voices, praise and feedback of their customers, look to the following sources:

-Testimonials: Check out your competitor’s website for any testimonials they’ve included:
+- Testimonials.
+Check out your competitor’s website and landing pages for any testimonials they’ve included:

-This will give you both qualitative insights through the language they use, along with features, services, amenities, and so on that each customer valued the most (e.g. free wifi, convenience etc.)
+This will give you both qualitative insights through the language they use, along with features, services, amenities, and so on that each customer valued (or disliked) the most (e.g. free wifi, convenience, relaxing atmosphere, price of products, etc.)

 The examples above give you an idea of what customers love about your competitors, which is important when collecting an objective view on how they’re perceived in the market.

 However, you should also keep a keen eye out for negative reviews.
 For example, here’s one from Trustpilot (from a brand we’ve anonymised):